LaunchCodeEducation/lchs/src/chapters/more-flask/redirect.rst

    page.

-   When the server responds to the request, the browser renders a webpage, and the new URL appears in the address bar.
+   When the server responds to the request, the browser renders a webpage, and a new URL appears in the address bar.

 Render Template vs. Redirect
 ----------------------------